santoshaherkar/light-rfcs/light-4j/0020-logging_module-for-light-4j.md

 ## Summary

-Logging is a module in Light-4j framework which will use to get the loggers and their current logging levels, And also can able to change the logging level for given logger at runtime (Example: Change logging level to DEBUG for “com.networknt” logger for troubleshooting purpose).
+Logging is a new module in Light-4j framework which will use to get the loggers and their current logging levels, And also can able to change the logging level for given logger at runtime (Example: Change logging level to DEBUG for “com.networknt” logger for troubleshooting purpose).

 ### Motivation